Photo by Krzysztof Golik

 Price: €500–5,000/night | Location: Via del Babuino 9, Piazza del Popolo area

-Hotel de Russie (a Rocco Forte Hotel — the Rocco Forte family’s flagship Rome property, and one of the most celebrated urban hotels in Europe) is the finest hotel in Rome — the extraordinary terraced garden (the most beautiful hotel garden in Rome — the cascading terraces of the hotel garden are planted with roses, jasmine, and Mediterranean herbs, and are the finest outdoor space in any Rome hotel), the excellent Stravinskij Bar (the most fashionable hotel bar in Rome — the extraordinary terrace garden bar is the center of Rome’s media and arts scene), and the excellent Il Palazzetto restaurant (the extraordinary view from the upper terrace, over the Piazza del Popolo and the Pincian Hill).
+Hotel de Russie (a Rocco Forte Hotel — the Rocco Forte family’s flagship Rome property, and one of the most celebrated urban hotels in Europe) is the finest hotel in Rome.
+Its terraced garden is the most beautiful of any Rome hotel — cascading terraces planted with roses, jasmine, and Mediterranean herbs, an outdoor space no competitor comes close to matching.
+The Stravinskij Bar, out in that garden, is the most fashionable hotel bar in Rome and the center of the city’s media and arts scene, and the Il Palazzetto restaurant adds a sweeping view from the upper terrace over the Piazza del Popolo and the Pincian Hill.

 Portrait Roma — Lungotevere Suites